2. Workflow for QTCAD simulations

 2.2.2.
 Arbitrary geometry definition with Gmsh

 Using Gmsh, it is possible to define arbitrary 1D, 2D, and 3D device geometries and mesh them.
 In addition, Gmsh allows users to label regions and boundaries through physical volumes, surfaces, curves, or points.
-In the GAAFET example (example 1), such labeling is illustrated below.
+In the nanowire example (example 1), such labeling is illustrated below.

 To learn how to use Gmsh for arbitrary geometry definition and meshing, we recommend reading the official Gmsh tutorials.
 There are also some excellent Gmsh tutorials covering the basic concepts available on YouTube, such as this one.